 Walking helps mental health in many ways: being outside in nature helps us to keep a positive perspective; walking also helps release endorphins so it boosts our mood; walking can be a social event so it helps prevent loneliness.
 It's a great mindful activity to practice on your own or with a local group, depending on your mood.

-These are just some of the reasons you might want to include walking in your regular routine.
+These are just some of the reasons you might want to include walking in your regular routine with your home carer.
 As you get older, your abilities might change - this is where a Live-in Carer can help you with walks, or if your mobility has changed they can help you get outside with a wheelchair to enjoy nature and fresh air.
-If you or your loved one needs a helping hand at home, we're always here to talk: 01264 319 399
+If you or your loved one needs a helping hand at home and are looking for an at home carer or live in carer, we're always here to talk: 01264 319 399